dhis2/training-docs/content/design_for_data_use/tg_attributes.md

 ## Quick Guide

 1. Review the presentation Additional Dimensions - Attributes
-2. Review a dataset in data entry that uses the attribute model (immunization or termly tool)
+2. Review a dataset in data entry that uses the attribute model (immunization)
 3. Show how attribute categories can be used to visualize data
-   1. Open the chart "Enrolment by term this and last 3 years" from the EMIS - Primary school dashboard
+   1. Open the chart "EPI - BCG doses given by Donors" from the Immunization dashboard
    2. Create a new chart
       1. Chart type: column
       2. Data:
-         1. Data Type : Indicators
+         1. Data Type : Data Element
-         2. Indicator group: Primary Termly Tool
+         2. Data Element group: Immunization
-         3. Indicator Name: PTT_Total Enrolment
+         3. Data Element Name: BCG doses given
+         4. Attribute: Donors
-      3. Period: 2020, 2021, 2022
+      3. Period: This year
-      4. Org unit: The Gambia
+      4. Org unit: Lao

 STOP - Perform Exercise 1

 1. Show how to manage category options in maintenance
-2. Create the options for results and targets
+2. Create the options for Donor 1 and Donor 2

 STOP - Perform Exercise 2

 1. Show how to manage categories in maintenance
-2. Create the attribute category results/targets
+2. Create the attribute category Donors

 STOP - Perform Exercise 3

 1. Show how to manage attribute category combinations in maintenance
-2. Create the attribute category combination results/targets
+2. Create the attribute category combination Donors

 STOP - Perform Exercise 4

-1. Check the category option combinations via the API
-   1. api/categoryCombos/yourCatComboIDhere.csv?fields=categoryOptionCombos[id,name]

-STOP - Perform Exercise 5

 1. Review where you apply these attribute category combos when creating a dataset